plural noun: hearing aids

 Regular maintenance of your hearing aids will prevent the need for frequent repair service and provide you with years of reliable hearing.
 Onsite "walk-in" hearing aid maintenance is something we provide free of charge at Eastside Audiology for all hearing aids we dispense.
 We highly recommend taking advantage of this service.
 It will extend the life of your devices!

-Should your hearing aid fail, or stop working for any reason, it can generally be repaired here at Eastside Audiology as an onsite repair.
+Should your hearing aid fail, or stop working for any reason, it can often be repaired here at Eastside Audiology & Rehabilitation.
 If your hearing aid cannot be repaired onsite, it may need to be sent out for repair to the manufacturer.
 Manufacturer repairs can take anywhere between five to ten business days to receive back from the lab.
 These repairs may be covered by your hearing aid warranty but if the warranty has expired, there may be a service fee for the repair.
 Fees vary depending on the manufacturer.

 ...and yes, we can always look at hearing aids purchased from other clinics.